griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 **Support Postgresql extensions with SqlDelight Modules**

-Extending the SqlDelight PostgreSql dialect, currently supports varied but limited core features, is possible using the module mechanism to implement popular PostgreSql extensions.
+You maybe using SqlDelight already and need a dialect to support some extra functions and types.

-You maybe using SqlDelight already and need it to support some extra functions and types from an extension.
+Extending the existing SqlDelight PostgreSql dialect is possible using a custom `module` to implement popular PostgreSql extensions.

 This allows consumers to maintain and develop their own custom functions and types without dumping everything in one dialect codebase when that is not released frequently.